OlivierLD/raspberry-coffee/NMEA-multiplexer/README.md

 to see the data as they come through.

 ## REST Admin Interface
-The properties files like `nmea.mux.proeprties` defines the configuration at startup.
+The properties files like `nmea.mux.properties` defines the configuration at startup.

 You can remotely manage the input channels and the re-broadcasting ones through a REST interface.
 The soft includes a dedicated HTTP Server.
 The http port is driven by a property (in `nmea.mux.properties`).